Snug Harbor: Temple Row

-The five interlocking Greek Revival buildings at Snug Harbor, known as Temple Row, are located on the northern end of the grounds (near Richmond Terrace) and are known as buildings A through E from west to east.
+The five connected Greek Revival buildings at Snug Harbor, known as Temple Row, are located at the northern end of the site (near Richmond Terrace) and are labeled as buildings A–E from west to east.
 The five buildings were designed by Lafever and Richard Smyth and were constructed from 1831 to 1880.
 The buildings are parallel to each other, but due to the differing facade designs, buildings B and D appear set back from buildings A, C, and E. Building C was an administration building, and the other Temple Row buildings were dormitories.
 Brick passageways, known as "hyphens", link the five structures.
 Although the buildings use Greek Revival motifs, they are not strictly historically accurate; for example, the rear facades have incomplete motifs.

 These buildings were originally incorrectly attributed to Martin E. Thompson, an architect whom Lafever had followed.
 According to the researcher Barnett Shepherd, Lafever was mentioned in documents from building C's construction, while Thompson, who was not, was inaccurately given credit in a book by the historian Talbot Hamlin.